Tabitha Smith: New Mutants

-X-Force

 Cover to X-Force #51, featuring the revamped Tabitha Smith.
 Art by Adam Pollina.

+After working with the New Mutants, Tabitha and some members of the X-Terminators, Rusty Collins, Skids, and Rictor, join the group.
 The New Mutants team, under the continued tutelage of Cable, is reformed into X-Force.
 The team undergoes a revamp, employing new, more aggressive methods.
 During this time, Tabitha acts on her crush on Cannonball, and the two have a relationship.
-Although she questions the team's new methods, Tabitha sticks with the team, rechristening herself "Boomer."
-She battles the Brotherhood of Evil Mutants alongside her new team in one of their early missions.
+Although she questions the team's new methods, Tabitha sticks with the team, rechristening herself Boomer.

-Following an attempted murder of Professor X, mutual distrust places X-Force in conflict with the X-Men and X-Factor, and X-Force is apprehended.
-Cannonball arranges for the team to be temporarily released so that they can help take down their arch-enemies, the Mutant Liberation Front.
+Following the attempted murder of Professor X, mutual distrust places X-Force in conflict with the X-Men and X-Factor, and X-Force is apprehended.
+Cannonball arranges for the team to be temporarily released so they can help take down the Mutant Liberation Front.
 Among the MLF are two of Boomer's former X-Terminators and New Mutants teammates, Rusty and Skids, who breaks Boomer's jaw.
 After X-Force's names are cleared, Tabitha is confronted by Cannonball's ex-girlfriend Lila Cheney, who gives the couple her blessing.

 Peter Wisdom

 In the meantime, the sudden power loss really hit home for Cannonball, as to just how little they had been doing lately to help mutant-kind.
 He got back in touch with Pete Wisdom, and together they devised a plan for reactivating X-Force as a covert strike team.
-Meltdown, along with Warpath and Bedlam, agreed to enter into this new arrangement, and they took up residence in an abandoned Nevada Hulkbuster base for extensive retraining for martial combat and the use of their powers.
-In particular, Tabitha learned how to direct the explosive force of her power into streams of guided energy and was also heavily trained in computer hacking and manipulating digital information.
+Tabitha (now calling herself Meltdown), along with Warpath and Bedlam, utilize an abandoned Hulkbuster base in Nevada for training.
+Meltdown is taught to direct the explosive force of her power into streams of guided energy and is trained in computer hacking and manipulating digital information.

 Weapon X and the X-Force mini

 When Cable discovers hints regarding the existence of a revamped Weapon X program, one designed to use mutants to hunt down and intern other mutants, he creates an organization to investigate the program and the existence of its internment camp, Neverland.
 He dubs the organization "the Underground" and invites Meltdown to join his elite group.
 Ultimately, Cable's Underground group is joined by Weapon X agent Brent Jackson, who hopes to stage a coup against the project's director and has formed his own resistance group with fellow agents Washout, Marrow, Wild Child, and Sauron.
-Jackson betrays the Underground team, however, after the coup is successful and alters/wipes their memories of the events.
+Jackson betrays the Underground team after the coup is successful and alters/wipes their memories of the events.

-Tabitha is one of the few mutants who retain her powers after the events of M-Day.